Duality and Socle Generators for Residual Intersections: Proofs of the duality theorems from Section

-Since $A$ is a Cohen-Macaulay ring, finite over $R$, the ideals $I^{j}$ are maximal Cohen-Macaulay modules for $j\leq t+1$, and it follows that $R/I^{j}$ is a Cohen-Macaulay ring of dimension $d-1$ for $j\leq t+1$.
+Since $A$ is a Cohen-Macaulay ring, finite over $R$, the ideal $I^{j}$ is a maximal Cohen-Macaulay module for $j\leq t+1$, and it follows that $R/I^{j}$ is a Cohen-Macaulay ring of dimension $d-1$ for $j\leq t+1$.
 From this we see that $I^{j}/I^{j+1}$ is a maximal Cohen-Macaulay $R/I$-module for $j\leq t$.
 Thus $B$ is a Cohen-Macaulay ring of dimension $d-1$.

-To prove that $B$ is Gorenstein we will show that $\omega_{B} = \Ext^{1}_{R}(B, \omega_{R})$ is cyclic as a $B$-module by showing that there is a surjection of $A$-modules from the cyclic $A$-module $\omega_{A}$ to $\omega_{B}$.
+To prove that $B$ is Gorenstein we will show that $\omega_{B} = \Ext^{1}_{R}(B, \omega_{R})$ is cyclic as a $B$-module by showing that there is a surjection of $A$-modules from the cyclic $A$-module $\omega_{A}(-1)$ to $\omega_{B}$.
 The exact sequence of $A$-modules

 is split as a sequence of $R$-modules, so there is a surjection of $A$-modules

 On the other hand, from the exact sequence of $A$-modules

 we get a map